 The observer should personally make sure that the problem encountered has been solved by the appropriate members of the observatory staff (i.e. that the system functions properly).
 This should be effected by working closely with the staff member and/or astronomer responsible for the instrument causing the problem -- and, if necessary, by seeking assistance from the for Operations Manager.
 The Site Resident is the first line of defense and will assist in ensuring that all required repairs/replacements have been carried out.
 The Operations Manager has the responsibility for coordinating action on Operations Reports with the Technical Division.

-On the Catalina telescopes, any observing program requiring special assistance (balancing, for example), special equipment, or special attention to the condition of the telescope should be reported to observatory personnel as early as possible.
+On the telescopes located on Mt.
+Lemmon, any observing program requiring special assistance, special equipment, or special attention to the condition of the telescope should be reported to observatory personnel as early as possible.
 In fact, a special section is included in the observing time request for noting such requirements.
-(Please note however, that Operations personnel will probably review the time requests).
+(Please note however, that Operations personnel will probably not review the time requests).
 In these situations, considerable initiative will be expected of the observer in view of the limited availability of observatory personnel.

 Assignments are made by the Director or his designee, and revised schedules are announced by the Operations Manager.